lerndevops/kubernetes/git-ops/fluxCD/configure-prodction-app.md

   4) --interval: how frequent the garbage collection shoud happen
   4) --export: exports all the configuration into a file

-step4: Ensure your application kubernetes resource yamls configured under ./apps/demoapp/production accordinlgy
+step4: Ensure your application kubernetes resource yamls configured under ./apps/demoapp/production accordingly

-step5: commit the all the changes & push to github
+step5: stage & commit all the changes in local & push to github

 cd /root/fluxdemoapp/
 git add .
-git commit -m "demoapp production code" git push -u origin main  ( use the cred to push accordinlgy )
+git commit -m "demoapp production code" git push -u origin main  ( use the cred to push accordingly )

-step6: watch flux updaing / deploying the application into your cluster automatically now
+step6: watch flux updating / deploying the application into your cluster automatically now

 watch flux get sources git
 watch flux get kustomizations